orsonteodoro/gcf2/profiles/gaming/README.md

 | VLA bounds overflow                           | UBSan                                             | 2.00                                                   | ubsan                              |

 [1] -fbounds-safety is not released yet.
 Unpatched class of vulnerability on non arm64.
+[2] The userspace version is in camelcase.
+The Linux kernel support is in all caps.

 ## Performance consistency and the mutual exclusitivity of security and performance